GLRT Detector

 -

-If NCov is a string vector of length , it represents the specified noise power for models respectively.
+If nCoV is a vector string of length , it represents the specified noise power for models, respectively.

 Dependencies